by James Kraus

 Originally intended for just the 1952 50th anniversary models, the gold trim proved so popular that the golden “V”s remained a feature of Cadillacs for seven years.

 By 1954, Cadillac expanded gold to their own model scripting and Mercury followed suit with their top-line Sun Valley.
 Across the ocean, Ford announced the new Zodiac, a top-line version of the Zephyr.
 It was distinguishable from its lesser brethren by gold badging on the front, back and sides.

-Buick, Lincoln, Packard, Pontiac and Studebaker utilized gold scripting to differentiate their premium 1955 models, and in Europe, Porsche and Alfa Romeo began employing gold model badging.
+Buick, Dodge, Lincoln, Packard, Pontiac and Studebaker utilized gold scripting to differentiate their premium 1955 models, and in Europe, Porsche and Alfa Romeo began employing gold model badging.

 1956 proved to be a watershed year for gold.